ethack/tht/docs/tutorials/sets-and-ips.md

 ```

 > [!TIP]
-> If you don't get any results and aren't sure if it's because there are not or if your commands are working, try inverting your condition (e.g. instead of `not in` use `in` or instead of `>` use `<=`) or removing the condition altogether.
+> If you don't get any results and aren't sure if it's because there are none or if your commands are working, try inverting your condition (e.g. instead of `not in` use `in` or instead of `>` use `<=`) or removing the condition altogether.
 If you get results then, chances are your commands are working and you just have no results to show.

 <!-- tabs:end -->